Going Rogue: Parodies

+South Park featured a parody of the book in the episode Dances with Smurfs called, Going Rogue on the Smurfs.

 The book Going Rouge: Sarah Palin, An American Nightmare, was a collection of essays compiled by The Nation criticizing Palin.
 The cover image was a parody of Palin's book, and was nearly identical.
 This resulted in news sources, including CNN and Fox News, confusing The Nations book with Palin's.

 References in popular culture

-The book and its surrounding promotion have been mentioned on late night comedy shows, including Late Show with David Letterman and Jimmy Kimmel Live!
+The book and its surrounding promotion were mentioned on late night comedy shows, including the Late Show with David Letterman and Jimmy Kimmel Live!
 David Letterman had a recurring segment, "Things More Enjoyable than Reading the Sarah Palin Memoir", including such things as "getting run over by a lawnmower" and "driving into a tree".
 On December 11, 2009, William Shatner read excerpts from the book on The Tonight Show with Conan O'Brien followed by Palin reading excerpts from Shatner's autobiography, Up Till Now.

 Additional works

 Palin published a second book, America by Heart: Reflections on Family, Faith, and Flag, in November 2010.